Would've, Could've, Should've

 Uncle Jerry explicitly identifies and names the if-then conditional statement structure as a rhetorical device that the speaker maintains consistently throughout the song.
 He calls them 'conditional statements' and notes they come from 'the world of rhetorical analysis.'
 He tracks how the device evolves: in verse one, full if-then conditionals; in the pre-choruses, she drops the 'then' clause, leaving the conditional incomplete and forcing the reader/listener to complete it; in verse two, the conditionals return.
 He also connects this to John 14:15 ('If you love me, keep my commands') and to Poe's critical principle of leaving 'a window for the reader to participate.'

-The conditional statement structure is the backbone of the song's argument, every verse is built on counterfactuals that the speaker knows can never be realized.
+The conditional statement structure is the backbone of the song's argument, every verse is built on counterfactuals that the speaker knows can never be realised.
 The incomplete conditionals in the pre-choruses are especially powerful because they force the listener to supply the painful conclusion.

 “Would've, could've, should've If you'd never looked my way”